suaefar/zero-delay-audio-codec/README.md

         ./run_benchmark.sh set_opus_comparison/32k_32bit_2c/ 3 $QUALITY $ENTRY
       done
     done | tee results.txt

     for QUALITY in 0 -2; do
       for ENTRY in 1 2 4 8 16 32; do
         RATES="[$(cat results.txt  | grep "\-Q${QUALITY}-E${ENTRY}/" | cut -d' ' -f7 | tr -s "\n" | tr "\n" ",")]"; octave -q --eval "rates=${RATES};printf('QUALITY=%.1f ENTRY=%.1f %.0f %.0f %.0f kbit/s\n',${QUALITY},${ENTRY},mean(rates)./1000,min(rates)./1000,max(rates)./1000)"
       done
     done

-Encoding each sample with 16 bit, the required bit rate would be `(16*32000 =) 512 kbit/s`.
+Encoding each sample with 16 bit at 32 kHz sample rate, the required bit rate would be `(16*32000 =) 512 kbit/s`.
 The theoretical limit with the chosen approach is 1 bit per sample, and would result in `(1*32000 =) 32 kbit/s`.
-However, that would require to constrain the Huffman tree generation, which is not implemented.
+However, that would require to constrain the codebook generation, which is not implemented.
 Hence, an additional prefix bit currently indicates if a significant value or a controlcode was transmitted, resulting in a minimum of 2 bit per sample, i.e. `(2*32000 =) 64 kbit/s`.

-The following average/minimum/maximum bit rates in kbit/s (per channel) across files were achieved:
+The following average/minimum/maximum bit rates in kbit/s (per channel) across files were achieved with a sample rate of 32 kHz:

 | QUALITY | ENTRY | AVG | MIN | MAX |
 |--------:|------:|----:|----:|----:|